Naturalenemy07/Chinese-PDF-to-Text/README.md

 ```
 pip install tesserocr-2.4.0-cp36-cp36m-win_amd64.whl
 ```
-Next you need to install Pillow which is the Python Imaging Library.
+Next you need to install **Pillow** which is the Python Imaging Library.
 More information can be found at [Pillow](https://pillow.readthedocs.io/en/stable/).
-You can pip install Pillow in the Anaconda prompt by:
+You can pip install **Pillow** in the Anaconda prompt by:
 ```
 pip install Pillow
 ```
-Next, you need to install the trained language packages from tessdata.
+Next, you need to install a trained language packages from tessdata.
 There are three levels: standard, best and fast.
 Click the below links to download and learn more about the trained dataset.
 When you download, make sure to put this folder in the **tesserocr-master** folder.
 1. [tessdata_standard](https://github.com/tesseract-ocr/tessdata) -  only works with Tesseract 4.0.0.
 2. [tessdata_best](https://github.com/tesseract-ocr/tessdata_best) -  only works with Tesseract 4.0.0.
 3. [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast)

 I downloaded the **tessdata_best** package, and renamed it **tessdata**.
-The "best" file is fairly large, a little slower to use by the algorithm, but has a higher accuracy.
+The "best" file is fairly large, is a little slower to use by the algorithm, but has a higher accuracy.
+We will only use the Simplified Chinese language pack, but **tessdata** can recognize traditional chinese and over 100 other lanugages.
+More information can be found at [tesseract-ocr](https://github.com/tesseract-ocr/tesseract).

 Testing tesserocr
 =================
-Tesserocr uses .jpg or .jpeg images as input and converts the picture to text based on the language you told it to use.
-Before we can convert a PDF file to text, we need to test the ability to convert a .jpg/.png to text.
-We will test this with a image already loaded.
-You can of course make and test your own .jpg/.png image with chinese text.
+**Tesserocr** uses .jpg/.jpeg/.png images as input and converts the picture to text.
+Before we can convert a PDF file to text, we need to test the ability to convert the image to text.
 First, download the image at [image](https://github.com/Naturalenemy07/Chinese-PDF-to-Text/blob/main/chinese_test_file.png).
-Make to to save this image to the same directory that opens up when you open the Jupyter Notebook in the virtual environment that uses Python 3.7-whether you made a new one from the above steps or already had this environment suitable for tesserocr.
+You can also use your own image if preferred.
+Make sure to save this image to the same directory that opens up when you open the Jupyter Notebook in the virtual environment that uses Python 3.7-whether you made a new one from the above steps or already had this environment suitable for tesserocr.
 This is important for the program to find the image-I'm unsure if you can input a path in the Image.open() function.

 Now, activate this environment, and open Jupyter Notebook.
 First, this image gets preprocessed into a black and white image.
 ```